leela-zero/leela-zero/README.md

 Each of these forms a 19 x 19 bit plane.

-The zero.prototxt file contains a description of the full 40 residual block design, in (NVIDIA)-Caffe protobuff format.
+In the training/caffe directory there is a zero.prototxt file which contains a description of the full 40 residual block design, in (NVIDIA)-Caffe protobuff format.
 It can be used to set up nv-caffe for training a suitable network.
 The zero\_mini.prototxt file describes a smaller 12 residual block case.
+The training/tf directory contains a 6 residual block version in TensorFlow format, in the tfprocess.py file.

 # Training